Top 7 Best Solar Companies in Maine (2023 Reviews)

 Basically, the program credits you for any energy your panels generate that you don’t use in your home.
 Each kWh you send to the electric grid gets credited to your account, and you can call on those banked kWhs if your panels ever fail to produce enough power for your home.

-In Maine, utility companies are required to credit you at the full retail rate for each kWh you send to the grid.
-This is the best-case scenario for solar customers, yielding the greatest savings over time.
+In Maine, utility companies are required to credit you for each kWh you send to the grid, but the credit rate varies by supplier.
+The rate is approved by the PUC annually, so it can change for a single supplier, as well.
+The best-case scenario for solar customers is the full retail rate, yielding the greatest savings over time.

 It’s important to note that net energy metering policies are becoming less beneficial or disappearing altogether in states across the country.
 Given ME’s lofty RPS goals, it’s unlikely that the program will disappear in the coming years.
 However, it is possible, and the state has already had issues keeping up with the demand for acceptance into the program.